syed-ibrahim-shikalgar/Food-Restaurant-Home-Page/readme.md

 ## Description

->A street style landing page created by using `HTML` and `CSS`.
+>A Food Restaurant Home page created by using `HTML` and `CSS`.
 This project is hosted on Netlify.

 **Created By**: Syed Ibrahim Shikalgar